 - Rub the paste on the copper surface using a microfiber cloth, rinse with warm water and dry thoroughly.

 - You can also make a paste using equal parts lemon juice and baking soda for a similar result.

 Cleaning Copper Using Tomatoes

 Tomato paste can be used for more than cooking.
 It is also a very good copper cleaner.
 The weak acid and salt in tomato paste work create chemistry to dissolve copper oxide.
 Rub tomato paste on the surface of the copper, let it sit for a few minutes and then rinse with dish soap and warm water.

 Out of tomato paste?
 Ketchup can also do the trick in a cinch.
 All you need to do is rub a small amount over the copper with a cloth and rinse.

 Cleaning copper and copper polishing are two different things.
 Once your copper is clean, give it a shiny boost with a polishing solution you can make at home using ingredients you probably have stocked in your pantry.
-Salt, vinegar and flour combine to create chemistry to polish copper.
+Salt, vinegar and flour combine to polish copper.

 - Mix together one-quarter cup salt and one-quarter cup flour, then add enough vinegar to make a thick paste.

 - Rub that paste on the copper surface and gently buff it using a microfiber cloth until it shines; wash and dry thoroughly.